-Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools]
+Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools].
+Visitors are requested to undertake a LFD test prior to attending school.

 Twice weekly lateral flow device (LFD) testing is carried out by staff and pupils in Year 7 and above to help identify asymptomatic cases.
-Anyone displaying any including materials to encourage good hand and respiratory hygiene.
+Anyone displaying any symptoms of coronavirus are not permitted on the premises